OTA-Insight/bqwriter/README.md

 `ProtobufDescriptor` is preferred as you might have to pay a performance penalty should you want to use the `BigQuerySchema` instead.

-### Batch client
+### Batch Streamer

-The batch client can be used if you want to upload a big dataset of data to bigquery without any additional cost.
+The batch streamer can be used if you want to upload a big dataset of data to bigquery without any additional cost.

 Here follows an example on how you can create such a batch API driven BigQuery client.